-It is the responsibility of parents to inform the school of the reason for any absence by note or telephone on the first day of absence.
-When a message is received by telephone the, schools Admin Officer will enter the reason given onto the computerized system.
+It is the responsibility of parents to inform the school of the reason for any absence by note, telephone or via Parentmail on the first day of absence.
+When a message is received by telephone the, school office staff will enter the reason given onto the system.

-Under the Education Act 1993 only the School and not the parents can authorize absence.
+Under the Education Act 1993 only the School and not the parents can authorise absence.
 A pupil is considered to have an authorised absence when he/she is unable to attend either because:

 • he/she is ill; or